Guide

 Why use a DSP?

-Using a DSP is beneficial because it automates the media-buying process, saving time and effort.
+Using a DSP is beneficial because it automates the media buying process, saving time and effort.
 A DSP allows advertisers to access a vast network of inventory across publishers and the open web.
 DSPs help advertisers reach the right audience based on measurements, optimise ad performance through real-time bidding (RTB) and maximise the efficiency of advertising budgets.

 With audience optimisation, advertisers can reach specific groups of consumers who are most likely to be interested in their products or services.
 This ensures that ads are more relevant and effective.
 DSPs also provide comprehensive analytics and reporting, allowing advertisers to refine their programmatic advertising strategies and improve ROI.